-Gunmen kill 11 Revolutionary Guards in attack on Iran military parade: ISNA
+Gunmen kill 12 Revolutionary Guards in attack on Iran military parade: ISNA

-DUBAI (Reuters) - Gunmen fired on a military parade in southwestern Iran on Saturday, killing 11 members of the Revolutionary Guards, the semi-official Tasnim news agency reported, in one of the worst attacks on the elite force.State television said the assault, which wounded more than 30 people, targeted a stand where Iranian officials were gathered to watch an annual event marking the start of the Islamic Republic’s 1980-88 war with Iraq.
+DUBAI (Reuters) - Gunmen fired on a military parade in southwestern Iran on Saturday, killing 12 members of the Revolutionary Guards, the semi-official Tasnim news agency reported, in one of the worst attacks ever on the elite force.State television said the assault, which wounded more than 60 people, targeted a stand where Iranian officials had gathered to watch an annual event marking the start of the Islamic Republic’s 1980-88 war with Iraq.

+The Islamic Revolutionary Guards Corp (IRGC) have been the sword and shield of Shi’ite clerical rule since Iran’s 1979 Islamic Revolution.
+The Guards also play a major role in Iran’s regional interests in countries such as Iraq, Syria and Yemen.

 A video distributed to Iranian media showed soldiers crawling on the ground as gunfire blazed in their direction.

 One soldier picked up a gun and got to his feet as women and children fled for their lives.

 Ali Hosein Hoseinzadeh, deputy governor in Khuzestan province, was quoted as saying the death toll was expected to rise.
 One of those killed was a journalist.

-The bloodshed struck a blow to security in OPEC oil producer Iran, which has been relatively stable compared with neighboring Arab countries that have faced upheaval since the 2011 uprisings across the region.
+The bloodshed struck a blow to security in OPEC oil producer Iran, which has been relatively stable compared with neighboring Arab countries that have grappled with upheaval since the 2011 uprisings across the Middle East.

-There was no immediate claim of responsibility for the attack in Iran’s southwest.
+There was no immediate claim of responsibility for the attack in the city of Ahvaz.

 State television blamed “takfiri elements”, a reference to Sunni Muslim militants, for the attack.
-Ahvaz is in the center of Khuzestan province, where there have been sporadic protests by the Arab minority in mainly Shi’ite Iran.
+Ahvaz is in the center of Khuzestan province, where there have been sporadic protests by the Arab minority in predominantly Shi’ite Iran.

-Foreign Minister Mohammed Javad Zarif blamed the bloodshed on “regional terror sponsors”, language that usually refers to Iran’s enemies Saudi Arabia and Israel, and “their U.S. masters”, and vowed that Tehran would respond decisively.
+Foreign Minister Mohammed Javad Zarif said the assault was the handiwork of “regional terror sponsors”, language that usually refers to Iran’s enemies Saudi Arabia and Israel, and “their U.S. masters”.
+He vowed Tehran would respond decisively.

+The Revolutionary Guards are the most powerful and heavily armed military force in the Islamic Republic and also have a vast stake worth billions of dollars in the economy.

+Kurdish militants killed 10 Revolutionary Guards in an attack on an IRGC post on the Iraqi border in July, Iran’s semi-official Tasnim news agency reported, the latest bloodshed in an area where armed Kurdish opposition groups are active.

+Iran will be scrambling to determine the motives for the Saturday’s high-profile attack as it faces growing U.S. pressure.

+President Donald Trump decided in May to pull the United States out of the 2015 international nuclear deal with Tehran and reimpose sanctions in a bid to isolate the Islamic Republic.

 A video on state television’s website showed confused soldiers at the scene of the attack.
-Standing in from of the stand, one asked: “Where did they come from?”
+Standing in front of the stand, one asked: “Where did they come from?”
 Another responded: “From behind us.”

 Four militants carried out the attack and two of them were killed, according to ISNA.
 There has been no claim of responsibility for the attack in the city of Ahvaz.